 I’ve had readers successfully make my regular gluten free biscuits, buttermilk biscuits, and drop biscuits with dairy free replacements but the cheese in this recipe is a wild card.
 Dairy free cheese doesn’t always melt right and the quality of dairy free cheeses varies wildly among brands.

-If you want to try this dairy free, I would use a higher protein unsweetened/unflavored dairy free milk plus 1 tablespoon white vinegar to replace the buttermilk.
+If you want to try this dairy free, I would use an unsweetened/unflavored dairy free milk plus 1 tablespoon white vinegar to replace the buttermilk.
 For a butter sub, I would use shortening or plant based butter sticks.
 For cheese, use a dairy free “cheddar” cheese.
 Try to pick one that you know melts ok for dairy free cheese.

 If you make this dairy free, leave a comment on this post with what you used for your subs and what brands you recommend.
 Other dairy-free readers will find it helpful!